 The original conception of Bugs Bunny appeared in the April 30th, 1938 cartoon Porky's Hare Hunt .In this version, Bugs doesn't look or sound anything like the Bugs Bunny we know today.
-During the next two years, Bugs went over a wild evolution, and in 1940, a more familiar Bugs Bunny appeared in a with a hunting Porky Pig.
+During the next two years, Bugs went over a wild evolution, and in 1940, a more familiar Bugs Bunny appeared in a cartoon short with a hunting Porky Pig.
 Since that time, Bugs has gone on to star in a number of movies (anybody see Space Jam?!?!), commercials, and television shows.
 Bugs Bunny's charismatic image has even influenced many people into getting their very own pet rabbit.

 As obvious as it may seem to some, many people do not realize that pet rabbits are actually quite different than the Bugs Bunny character.
 For example, pet rabbits' diets should not include too many carrots.
 In a recent article from the Telegraph newspaper, the author points out that many owners were making this mistake because of the Bugs Bunny cartoon.
 The article goes on to say, "Bugs Bunny was wrong...
 Rabbits do not naturally eat root vegetables, cereals or fruit, and iceberg lettuce can be dangerous.
 Carrots and apples are high in sugar and should be an occasional treat."
 Even though this article points to the common mistake of basing a rabbit's diet on a cartoon, it actually points to an even larger issue: Owners are not getting the proper information they need to take care of their rabbit.
 At Pet Street Mall, we take pride in giving you all of the facts and product information that will help you to be a great caretaker.

 Contrary to popular belief, carrots are not the cornerstone of a healthy bunny diet.